gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 Key: `AWS_ECS_SERVICE_ARN`
 Value: The full _ARN_ of your service, starting `arnaws:ecs ...`.
 You can get that from the console.

-If you want to provide a healthcheck or specify any limits, you can.
+If you want to provide a health check or specify any limits, you can.
 I won't here.

 Click "Next" to proceed on to step two.